 We’ve always used data to shape our diverse clientele’s marketing strategies at HawkSEM.
 However, many brands now recognize its importance in their social media marketing campaigns.

-The good news? social media platforms have adapted their functionality to get on board.
+The good news?
+Social media platforms have adapted their functionality to get on board.

 Just look at Instagram.
 The app’s insights used to focus exclusively on vanity metrics like follower count and likes.
-Today, you can get specific data about your audience, including demographics and buying patterns.

 You can also track different in-app metrics, like how many people view your stories and how they interact with them.